yaacov/harproxyserver/README.md

 - Middleware support for Express.js.
 - Command-line interface for easy configuration
 - Utility to filter HAR files to extract only required HTTP/S requiests.
+- Utility to sanitize headers and cookies from har files

 ## Installation